bluerobotics/bluerobotics.github.io/fxti/index.md

 	</div>
 </div>

-Insert the Binder connector from your _Fathom Tether_ (or _Spool_ extension cable) onto the connector bulkhead recepticle.
+Insert the Binder connector from your _Fathom ROV Tether_ (or _Spool_ extension cable) onto the connector bulkhead recepticle.
 Rotate the connector head clockwise until the connector locks in place and the GREEN LOCK symbol is in the 12 o'clock position.

 ## Attaching the USB Cable